CobyYates/Pomodoro_App/README.md

 - After task timer is done, start a 5 minute break
 - After 4 tasks have been completed, take a 20 minute break
 - Task is deleted after each task timer is complete

+# Requirements
+- As a user I want to be able to add and remove tasks                                   DONE
+- As a user I want to be able to select a task and start a Pomodoro timer               SORTA
+- As a user I want to be able to pause the timer                                        DONE
+- As a user I want to be able to reset the timer                                        DONE
+- As a user I want to know how many pomodoros have been completed for a selected task
+- As a user I want to be able to take a 5 min break after a Pomodoro                    DONE
+- As a user I want to be able to take a 20 min break after 4 pomodoros                  DONE
+- As a user I want to know how many pomodoros I have worked for task
+- As a user I want to know how many total pomodoros I have competed.
+DONE